 Lindsay Larson is a mediator who also maintains a legal practice in insurance defense, casualty defense, product liability defense, and maritime law.
 He joined King & Jurgens after completing a successful term as a federal prosecutor, and cites the firm's positive working environment as a big draw.
 “There’s a lot of collegiality going on here, which makes it a great place to work and produces effective teams.”

-Born in Houston, Texas, Lindsay graduated from the University of New Orleans in 1971 with a B.A. in political science.
-He was admitted to the bar of the State of Louisiana in 1976 after receiving his J.D. from Louisiana State University Law School.
+Born in Houston, Texas, Lindsay graduated from the University of New Orleans in 1971 with a bachelor of arts degree in political science.
+He was admitted to the bar of the State of Louisiana in 1976 after receiving his juris doctor degree from Louisiana State University Law School.
 After law school, Lindsay received an appointment as an Assistant District Attorney in New Orleans, where he was chief of the homicide and screening divisions.
 In 1981 he became an Assistant United States Attorney and served in that capacity until 1983.

 - Successfully defended a national insurance provider in a number of significant cases

 - Represented an accused citizen in federal court, proving reasonable doubt, received 1st not guilty verdict in federal court in two years

 - Selected as a two-time finalist for U.S. Magistrate judge

 - Successfully represented a death row inmate, winning the Camille Gravel Pro Bono Award